-The “Get-Better” outlook encourages self-comparison instead of comparison with peers, and emphasizes making progress.
+The “Get-Better” outlook encourages self-comparison instead of comparison with peers and emphasizes making progress.
 Again, this approach asks that we be kind to ourselves: expect mistakes and let them go.
 We can encourage students to evaluate their own progress.
-Instead of “I failed because I got a B and he got an A,” try, “I succeeded because I got a B- on the last essay and a B on this one — I’m getting better.”
-Getting adolescents not to compare themselves to their peers is impossible, but we can remind them that they are improving and that we notice, and that getting better — not being perfect — is the goal.
+Instead of “I failed because I got a B and he got an A,” try, “I succeeded because I got a B- on the last essay and a B on this one.
+I’m getting better.”
+Getting adolescents not to compare themselves to their peers is impossible, but we can remind them that they are improving and that we notice, and that making progress, instead of being perfect, is the goal.

 Instead of focusing on how much we have left to do, we can pat ourselves on the back for everything we’ve done so far.
 Having 11 chapters left to read is pretty dismal — but having 5 already read is pretty great!
-Focusing on small wins can give us the mojo we need to keep moving towards a larger goal.
-We can help reinforce small wins for individuals (like completing an outline for an essay) or for entire classes (“Together we got through 50 years of US History!”).
+Focusing on small wins can give students the mojo they need to keep moving toward a larger goal.
+Help reinforce small wins for individuals, like completing an outline for an essay, or for entire classes, stating to them, “Together we got through 50 years of US History!”

 Everyone has his or her own motivational style.
-“Reaching for the stars” isn’t for everyone — some people are just as effectively motivated by keeping their heads above water.
-Recognize that an optimistic eagerness to succeed isn’t necessarily less healthy or powerful than what Halvorson describes as “hearty skepticism.”
+“Reaching for the stars” isn’t for everyone.
+Some people are just as effectively motivated by keeping their heads above water.
+Recognize that an optimistic eagerness to succeed isn’t necessarily less healthy or powerful than Halvorson describes as “hearty skepticism.”
 Focusing on preventing failure is a better approach for some.
-What’s important is that each student figures out what works for her.
+What’s important is that each student figures out what works for them.

 10. Create mindful moments in your classroom to reduce stress in students